pcafrica/advanced_programming_2024-2025/lectures/01/01-intro_unix.md

 Some commands, like `cd` are executed directly by the shell, without creating a subprocess.

-Indeed it would be impossible the have `cd` as a regular command!
+Indeed it would be impossible to have `cd` as a regular command!

 **The reason is**: a subprocess cannot change the state of the calling process, whereas `cd` needs to change the value of the environmental variable `PWD`(that contains the name of the current working directory).